 #6.
 Clear Price Point Placement

 Customers generally don’t like asking for a price or having to spend time searching for the price.
 Clear price points on displays can be incorporated with digital signage or larger signs when targeting value-oriented customers.
 Rely on small price cards for high-end displays and opt for creativity on themed displays.

 #7.
 Play to Customer Movement Patterns

 Determine the high-traffic areas of your store layout and place your displays to capture these movement patterns of a potential customer.
 Any products displayed in window displays should be easily accessible and nearest the storefront.
-Display necessity items eye level – but farther back in the store so customers must move through the space, discovering “wants” as they make their way to what they need.
+Display necessity items at eye level – but farther back in the store so customers must move through the space, discovering “wants” as they make their way to what they need.
 Thus, increasing the potential for larger sales.

 If your retail store sells clothing, the fashion design employed on the mannequins of your sales floor, as well as your interior design elements send strong visual cues to the shopper and can either enhance or distract from the retail experience.

 Enhance displays with technology such as interactive touchscreens or other digital elements.
 Touchscreens incorporated into your visual display engage the customer.
 Digital signage allows for easy adjustments when running special promotions and flash sales.

 The use of various retail merchandising techniques – such as utilizing the rule of three or capitalizing on customer movement patterns – can elevate your visual merchandising.
 Try these tips to create displays that engage the customer, reflect your brand and, ultimately, influence sales.

 Find out how retailers like you are saving time and making money with the Rain POS system.
 POS, E-commerce, and Marketing all in one.